CiscoSecurity/tr-05-serverless-relay/README.md

 make sure to replace `dev` with the name of your custom stage when necessary.

 **NOTE**.
-If you are experiencing any problems with running the command then check the [AWS ERRORS](aws/ERRORS.md) for the troubleshooting of some most common types of errors.
+If you are experiencing any problems with running the command then check the [AWS Common Errors](aws/CommonErrors.md) guide on troubleshooting of some most common types of errors.

 You can check the `status` of your deployment with the corresponding command:
 ```